We participated in the "Migration Competition 2017"!

 Technical elements are also important.
 You need skills to create something

-First, I started off by not knowing how to use Azure.
+It all started with not knowing how to use Azure.

 The same goes for migrating Redmine and the mail server.